ozanMSFT/pytorch-wiki/Developer-FAQ.md

 ### My PR hasn't been reviewed in awhile, what should I do?

-You are permitted to ping reviewers by ccing them in a comment if they have not responding to you in 2 full working days.
+You can and should ping reviewers by ccing them in a comment if they haven't responded to a review request in 2 full working days.
 For example, if you request a review on Friday, you can ping your reviewers on Wednesday of the next week.

 ### If I'm editing the documentation, how do I see the formatted doc?